melodiaz23/learning-js/other-notes.md

 **event.dataTransfer.setData()** => method to set the data that will be transferred.
 The first argument to this method is the data format, and the second argument is the data itself.

 **event.relatedTarget** => relatedTarget represents the element that the dragged item left to in order to trigger the dragleave event.

+## Location

+navigator.geolocation.getCurrentPosition(); => Get the user location, takes as arguments:

+- Success callback function: This is a required argument and should be a function that will be invoked when the geolocation request is successful.

+- Error callback function: This is an optional argument, but it is good practice to provide an error callback function to handle any errors that may occur during the geolocation request.

+## Time

+setTimeout(callback, timeout);

 #### Drag and drop